cyrusmccollim/OrganicReader/README.md

 ## What it does

 Import a PDF, EPUB, DOCX, or TXT, then read it or listen to it.
-The TTS engine runs entirely on-device using [Piper](https://github.com/rhasspy/piper) neural voices, so nothing leaves the phone.
+The TTS engine runs entirely on-device using [Piper](https://github.com/rhasspy/piper) neural voices.

 - **On-device TTS:** 30+ natural voices across a dozen languages, zero cloud calls
 - **Sentence-level highlighting:** text tracks audio in real time as it plays
-- **Multiple formats:** PDF, EPUB, DOCX, TXT, web links, photos, scans
+- **Formats:** PDF, EPUB, DOCX, TXT, web links, photos, scans
-- **Reading stats:** streaks, weekly hours, per-document progress
+- **Stats:** streaks, weekly hours, per-document progress
-- **Appearance:** Light, Dark, Sepia, and Organic themes; 6 font choices; adjustable size
+- **Appearance:** Light, Dark, Sepia, and Organic themes for document view
 - **Fully offline:** works without internet after initial model download

 ## Stack